 - Must demonstrate a desire for critical engagement and reflection on the social role of making

 * If you do not meet the minimum eligibility requirements you still may be able to apply.
 Please contact firstname.lastname@example.org.

-In addition to ArtCenter tuition, you will be responsible for a program fee between ~$750-$900.
+In addition to ArtCenter tuition, you will be responsible for a program fee of $850.

-This fee covers: accommodations (shared dormitory rooms on Wayne State University’s campus, which include private bathrooms), linens, a campus access card, and entrance to the Allied Media Conference.
+This fee covers: accommodations (shared dormitory rooms on Wayne State University’s campus, which include private bathrooms), linens, wifi and a campus access card.

 Additional costs that you will be responsible for that are NOT included in the program fee are: an on-campus meal plan, residence hall parking permit ($3.75/day; if you have a car) or ground transportation (~$40/day; Lyft), round-trip airfare LAX-Detroit (~$300) and daily personal expenses such as food, souvenirs, etc. (~$50/day).

-*Students will spend week 1 of the program at ArtCenter, weeks 2-5 in Detroit, and week 6 back at ArtCenter.
+*Students will spend week 1-2 of the program at ArtCenter and weeks 3-6 in Detroit.Apply Now

 About Learning From Detroit